kirk-clawson/Repongo/README.md

     name: repongo.fieldFactory.string().isRequired(),
     age: repongo.fieldFactory.int()
 };
+// add the model to the schema catSchema.addModel(catModel);
 // you can also add fields in an ad-hoc manner: catSchema.addField('ownerName', repongo.fieldFactory.string());

 var repo = db.createRepository(catSchema);